timostamm/protobuf-ts/MANUAL.md

 > yarn add @grpc/grpc-js
 > ```

-To generate a gRPC server, set the plugin option `client_grpc1` or set the service option `(ts_client) = GRPC1_CLIENT`.
+To generate a gRPC client, set the plugin option `client_grpc1` or set the service option `(ts_client) = GRPC1_CLIENT`.